-- 1a.
+- 1. If the Enable Live Camera checkbox is unticked then tick it now and restart the server program in order to configure your aircraft camera files. - N.B.
+If you subsequently untick the Enable Live Camera checkbox then the Opus camera definitions will be removed from the aircraft camera files when the server program is shutdown. - 1a.
 Tick the Play Sound on View Change if required.
-This defaults to the standard windows 'ding' sound (Ding.wav) but you can provide your own \OpusFSI_v5\Camera.wav file if you require a different sound. - 2.
+This is a standard windows 'ding' sound. - 2.
 The Enable Live Camera Control option can be used to enable or disable the Live Camera Control (LCC) feature which is used to adjust the eye point within VC, 2D, and custom external camera views.
-This is independent of Live Camera and is described in the OpusFSI User Guide.

-- 3. Tick Enable TrackIR Device if required. - 4.
-The Run TrackIR High Priority option will affect the priority of the Opus FSITRACKIR program as well as any active Natural Point TrackIR4 or TrackIR5 programs.
+This is independent of Live Camera and is described in the OpusFSX User Guide. - 3.
+Tick Enable TrackIR if required. - 4.
+The Run TrackIR High Priority option will affect the priority of the Opus FSXTRACKIR program as well as any active Natural Point TrackIR4 or TrackIR5 programs.
 Enable this option if you have problems with TrackIR smoothness after tuning the TrackIR scan speed option. - 5.
-The TrackIR Scan Speed can be altered from 6ms to 60ms.
+The TrackIR scan speed can be altered from 6ms to 60ms.
 The default is 12ms, try this setting first, and if TrackIR is jerky then adjust this setting (try 25-30) in conjunction with your TIR device Speed and Smoothness settings to reach an optimum effect.
 If you set the scan rate too high it stutters, if you set it too low it jumps.